FWMSH/Constellation/control_server/README.md

 Note that CPU usage is not properly reported for `component`s running Windows.

+#### Content pane

-#### Content management
+##### Content management

-The content management area in the middle allows you to manipulate the displayed `content` for components that support it.
-It is broken into two tabs: "This exhibit" shows the available `content` loaded for the currently-selected `exhibit`, while "All exhibits" aggregates all `content` available on the `component`.
+The content management area allows you to manipulate the displayed `content` for components that support it.
 Note that this panel only shows `content` managed by the system helper, including all `content` uploaded through the web console.

 `Content` highlighted in blue is in the current display queue, which loops indefinitely.
-To add or remove a piece of `content`, click it to toggle its color.
+To add or remove a piece of `content`, click it to toggle it.
 These changes are not saved until the "Save changes" button is pressed.
-If you select a file from another `exhibit` (by clicking it in the "All exhibits" tab), that file will be copied to the current `exhibit`.

 `Content` can also be deleted from the system using the item's dropdown menu.
 Note that deleting content takes effect immediately and cannot be undone.

-#### Content upload
+##### Content upload

-New `content` can be uploaded using the bottom part of the status page.
+New `content` can be uploaded using the bottom part of the Content pane.
 Click the "Choose file" button and select a file you wish to upload.
-The uploaded file will be stored as part of the `content` for the currently-running `exhibit`.

-Note that uploaded files cannot contain an equals sign (=).
-If you upload a file with the same filename as a piece of existing `content`, the old file will be overwritten.
+**Note that uploaded files cannot contain an equals sign (=).** If you upload a file with the same filename as a piece of existing `content`, the old file will be overwritten.

+#### Maintenance pane

+The maintenance pane allow you to track the maintenance status of the component.
+Four states are available:

+* On floor, working
+* On floor, not working
+* Off floor, working
+* Off floor, not working

+In addition, you may add notes using the provided text box.
+Changes to the notes or status are not saved until the "Save changes" button has been pressed.

+Changes to the maintenance status of a `component` are logged by the control server.
+These logs are in plain-text format in the `maintenance-logs` directory.
+Each line of a log is a JSON object containing the state at the time of submission.

 ### Projector status page